abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws.md

 ## Find your cluster's name

-I use `eu-north-1` as my region value
+This example uses `eu-north-1` as the region value.

 ``` bash
 aws eks list-clusters --region eu-north-1